 The ISAO Standards Organization is requesting public review and comment on ISAO certification and is open to hearing alternative ideas for building trust in a timely manner within the ecosystem.
 The focus is not primarily on certification but rather on the issues surrounding trust.
 The attached certification document is a proposed approach but may not be the only one or the best.
 We need your comments and recommendations to arrive at the best approach and solution to handling the issues outlined.
 The Request For Comment period is December 1, 2017 to January 15, 2018.

 The ISAO SO invited the public to provide comments on this document from December 1, 2017 – January 15, 2018.
-The letters listed below are the exact content as submitted by the commenter.
-After reviewing all comments with leadership, including working group chairs and the community at large, the ISAO SO released a certification trust model update on its website on January 29, 2018.
+The documents listed below are the exact contents as submitted by each commenter.